 The department’s annual free flu shot event will be held 12-6 p.m.
 Thursday, Oct.
-11, at the health department’s main location, 650 Newtown Pike
+11, 2018, at the health department’s main location, 650 Newtown Pike.
+There is no advance registration — just show up Oct.
+11 for your shot!

 “An annual flu shot is the best way to fight the flu each fall and winter,” LFCHD spokesman Kevin Hall said.
 “The special clinic lets us test our emergency preparedness skills by giving a large amount of shots in a short amount of time.
 By holding it on our main health department building, we can better determine what works and what needs improvement on our home turf in the event of a true emergency.”